Multi-agent contract design with a budget: Introduction

 Our paper contributes to the literature studying a principal contracting with multiple agents.
 In these settings, agents may be rewarded not only based on their absolute performance but also on their relative performance or even the joint performance of the group.
 When agents' observed outputs are subject to a common shock or involve subjective evaluations, the optimal contract may involve pay for relative performance (\citet*{green1983comparison, lazear1981rank, malcomson1986rank, malcomson1984work, mookherjee1984optimal, nalebuff1983prizes, imhof2014bonus}).
 And joint performance evaluation may be optimal in the presence of negatively correlated outputs (\citet*{fleckinger2012correlation}), complementarities in production (\citet*{alchian1972production}), incentives to help (\citet*{itoh1991incentives}), and unknown production environment (\citet*{kambhampati2024robust}).
 Other related work on multi-agent contract design explores moral hazard in teams (\citet*{holmstrom1982moral, winter2004incentives, battaglini2006joint, babaioff2012combinatorial, halac2021rank, dai2022robust}), computational challenges in finding optimal contracts (\citet*{castiglioni2023multi,dutting2023multi, ezra2024approximability}), and design problems tailored to more specific environments (\citet*{halac2017contests, haggiag2022picking, baiman1995informational}).
-In contrast to this literature, our work focuses on a principal contracting with multiple independent agents, where standard single-agent contracts would be optimal but are rendered infeasible due to budgetary constraints on the principal.
+In contrast to this literature, our work focuses on a principal contracting with multiple independent agents, where standard single-agent contracts would be optimal but are rendered infeasible due to budgetary constraints on the principal.\footnote{There is also a related literature in contests, where the contract specifies a distribution of the budget based on how agents rank in terms of their output (\citet*{fang2020turning}).
+However, in our model, the principal observes only whether agents succeed or fail, not their exact effort levels or rankings.
+Thus, the reward schemes typically analyzed in contest settings are not applicable to our framework.}